lavrenovamaria/42-philosophers/README.md

 * `semWait()` operation : Decreases the semaphore value.
 If the value becomes negative, the process that called semWait is blocked (locked).
 That is, if it is not negative, the process can continue.
 * `semSignal()` operation : Increases the semaphore value.
 If the value is negative, the processes blocked by the semWait operation are released.

+The philosopher and the fork have the same number of forks, and the philosopher can eat only with two forks.

+A philosopher should sleep after eating.
+A philosopher begins to think after sleeping.
+A philosopher dies if he does not eat for a certain period of time.
+The program ends when one philosopher dies.
+You have to do it to avoid deadlock.

+## Deadlock

+If the cars go straight at almost the same time, as shown at the right, each car has a resource and needs another resource (a, b, c, d), and thus a deadlock occurs.

+1. Mutual exclusion condition.
+Only one process can use the resource at a time.
+That is, resources occupied by one process cannot be accessed by other processes.

+2. Hold and wait condition A
+process that already has a resource is waiting for another resource requesting it.

+3. No preemption condition
+Another process cannot forcibly seize the resources occupied by the process.

+4. Circular wait condition A
+closed chain exists between processes.
+That is, an annulus is created in the resource allocation graph.
+In a closed connection, a blocked process occupies a resource, and another process in the chain wants this resource and is waiting.